renesas-rz/rzg_hmi_sdk/docs/docs/wiki/lvgl_develop-gui-using-eez-studio.md

 #### Creating a project

-1. Start EEZ Studio, select "File" on the left tab and choose "NewProject".
+1. Start EEZ Studio, select "File" on the left tab and choose "New Project".
   ![newproject-image](images/eezstudio_create-project-1.png)

 2. Select "LVGL" and enter an arbitrary project name in PROJECT SETTINGS and press Create Project.